 West Lafayette, IN 47907

-Manuscripts submitted to the Journal of Health and Social Behavior should not exceed 10,000 words in length, including: (1) title page, (2) abstract, (3) text, (4) notes, (5) references, (6) tables, and (7) figures.
+Manuscripts submitted to the Journal of Health and Social Behavior should not exceed 10,000 words in length for regular manuscripts and 3,000 words in length for commentaries.
+These respective word limits include: (1) title page, (2) abstract, (3) text, (4) notes, (5) references, (6) tables, and (7) figures.
 Please keep in mind that if your tables are lengthy and/or you have horizontal tables, this will affect the page count and you may be asked to reduce the length of your manuscript.
 All pages must be typed and double-spaced (including notes and references).
 Margins must be at least 1 inch (i.e., line length must not exceed 6-1/2 inches).
 Please use Times New Roman font, 12-point type size.
 The object is to provide reviewers and editors with easy-to-read text and space for notes.
 It is the responsibility of authors to submit manuscripts in the proper JHSB format (see below).
 Manuscripts not submitted in adherence to the length requirements or to JHSB format will be returned for revision.
 Additional details on preparing and submitting manuscripts to JHSB are published in the American Sociological Association Style Guide, Fourth Edition (ISBN 0-912764-31-3), available from the ASA Bookstore (http://www.asanet.org/bookstore).

 1. For all new submissions and revisions, the first page of the manuscript should be a blinded title page (author(s) names, affiliations, acknowledgments, credits, and/or grant numbers should be removed).
 Include title, total word count (include all text, notes, and references; do not include word counts for tables or figures), number of tables, number of figures, and running head (short title, fewer than 55 characters with spaces).
 If the manuscript is conditionally accepted or accepted for publication, please include the authors’ names and institutions (listed vertically if there is more than one author) on the title page.
 Use an asterisk (*) at the end of the title for the title footnote at the bottom of the title page.
 The title footnote includes the name and address of the corresponding author, acknowledgments, credits, and/or grant numbers.